IOP Code of Conduct

 Overview and applicability

-4. Every member of the IOP regardless of their role and area of responsibility is expected to uphold the IOP’s values of:
+4. Every member of the IOP regardless of their role and area of responsibility is required to uphold the IOP’s values of:

 - being objective, led by evidence;